 If there’s one thing Londoners love it’s their parks, come summer when the sun is shining pretty much every green space in the city is covered with people relaxing after work or enjoying their weekend with a picnic in the park and it’s no surprise as London has an abundance of beautiful parks (and most people living in this city don’t have a garden!) and this summer picnics have become my new favourite thing!

-The one thing that makes a picnic even better though (apart from the mass of cheese, dip and wine) is an incredible view, so I have put together a list of 5 London parks perfect for a picnic with a city view and hopefully you’ll be able to squeeze a few in before Autumn kicks in (I certainly hope to).
+The one thing that makes a picnic even better though (apart from the mass of cheese, dip and wine) is an incredible view, so I have put together a list of 5 Best Parks in London for a Picnic with a city view!

-Let’s start with what i think is the best view from a park and perhaps just one of the best views of London in general.
+Let’s start with what I think is the best London Park with a City View and perhaps one of the best views of London in general.

 From Primrose Hill you can literally lie on the hill and track the city from the London Eye to the BT tower to the Shard to the Walkie Talkie building to the Gerkin plus a lot more so pack some food and drink and watch the city go from day into night just as i did!